Linuxfabrik/monitoring-plugins/check-plugins/mysql-memory/README.md

                         buffer dominates the footprint.
   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -w, --warning WARNING
-                        Percentage of physical RAM at which the reached MySQL memory footprint flips to WARNING.
+                        WARN threshold for the percentage of physical RAM consumed by the reached MySQL memory footprint.
+                        Supports Nagios ranges.
 Default: 85
 ```